dhelkey/cpq_tools/README.md

 No PHI data or any actual infant level ata is include.

-ALl code released under the [MIT License](LICENSE) in a draft, incomplete state.
-Code is provied for user conviencnece, with no guarentees made regarding acuracy of results.
-ALl analaysis should be performed under the supervision of qualified personell.
+ALl code released into the [public domain] (UNLICENSE) in a draft state, for user conviencnece.
+All analysis using these tools should be performed under the supervision of qualified personell.

 Tools constructed with the assistance of generative AI tools, primarily ChatGPT-4.

 ## STATE_DATA